BrunoBonacci/mulog/README.md

 ```

 At this point you should be able to see the previous event in your
-REPL terminal and it will look as follow:
+REPL terminal and it will look as follows:

 ``` clojure
 {:mulog/trace-id #mulog/flake "4VTBeu2scrIEMle9us8StnmvRrj9ThWP", :mulog/timestamp 1587500402972, :mulog/event-name :your-ns/hello, :mulog/namespace "your-ns", :to "New World!"}